-Exclusive: India's Enforcement Directorate investigating Philip Morris, Godfrey Phillips
+Exclusive: India investigating Philip Morris, Godfrey Phillips: source

 The source declined to share further details of the probe.

+Dozens of internal company documents showed Philip Morris has been indirectly paying costs related to Marlboro cigarette manufacturing in India in a phased manner.

+If the Enforcement Directorate finds a company in violation of the rules, Indian law allows it to impose a penalty of up to three times the amount contravened.

-Reporting by Aditya Kalra; Editing by Martin Howell
+Reporting by Aditya Kalra; Editing by Martin Howell and Jane Merriman